 The top three teams at the end of the Semi Final stage will be invited to participate in the Stage Four Finals.

-Prior to the Finals presentations, the Teams will have one telephone conference with the Judge Mentors who will provide feedback and mentoring on how they can improve their pitch for the Finals and one face to face meeting will be scheduled with the Judge Mentors on the day prior to the Finals presentations.
+Prior to the Finals presentations, the Teams will have one video call with the Judge Mentors who will provide feedback and mentoring on how they can improve their pitch for the Finals and one face to face meeting will be scheduled with the Judge Mentors on the day prior to the Finals presentations.

 This coaching will assist all teams to deliver the strongest possible pitch at the Finals.
 The Judge Mentors will not participate in the judging of the final presentation.